eric-h-123/flask-heart-app/README.md

 ## **Acknowledgments**
 Special thanks to the open-source tools and libraries that made this project possible:
 - Flask, Scikit-learn, and AWS services.
-- **Kaggle Dataset**: Heart disease dataset used for training the model.
+- **Kaggle Dataset**: Heart disease dataset used for training the machine learning model.
   Dataset Link: [Heart Disease Dataset on Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction)